5 low-budget film festival marketing resources

 - Sharing film festival-related content posted by audience members, filmmakers, reviewers, news channels etc.

 The more unique, fun, and exciting content you give audiences to engage with, the more they're inclined to share it with others.

 Customer relationship management (CRM) tools

-We live in a data-rich age with a treasure trove of information available at your fingertips to craft the most effective marketing campaign for your audience.
+We live in a data-rich age with a treasure trove of information available at your fingertips to craft the most effective film festival marketing campaign for your audience.
 All it takes is the right tools to manage that data.

-And the best tool is a CRM, which allows you to segment your audience, track and organise your information, and helps you read in between the lines to tell the bigger story of your festival.
+And the best tool is a CRM, which allows you to segment your audience, track and organise your information, and helps you read in between the lines to tell the bigger story of your film festival.

 There are many excellent and cost-effective CRM tools on the market, such as Hubspot, Salesforce, Microsoft Dynamics, Adobe Marketo, and Zendesk.